dendronhq/vault.dendron.community/task.2022.02.02.setup-dendrologist-meet.md

 Gives as a place to take notes as well as leave notes ahead of time (this is how we do planning at dendron), see [[Before Meeting|dendron://dendron.handbook/templates.weekly-planning.user#before-meeting]]

+- crops
+  - more visibility into task backlog
+  - more visibility into crop backlog